 The federations nominate candidates in their region for the OP Cooperative Supervisory Board.
-In addition, the cooperative bank federations cooperate e.g. in projects related to marketing, corporate social responsibility and internal training.
+In addition, the cooperative bank federations cooperate, for example, in projects related to marketing, corporate social responsibility and internal training.

 The meeting of a cooperative bank federation comprising member cooperative banks shall elect the Executive Board to represent the federation and attend to its affairs.
-According to corporate governance recommendations, the Executive Board consists of a minimum of three (3) and a maximum of nine (9) members elected annually.

-OP Cooperative and its responsibilities
+2.1.4 OP Cooperative and its responsibilities

-The central cooperative of OP Financial Group is OP Cooperative and OP Andelslag in Swedish and is domiciled in Helsinki.
+The central cooperative of OP Financial Group is OP Cooperative, OP Osuuskunta in Finnish and OP Andelslag in Swedish, and is domiciled in Helsinki.

-Within the central cooperative, the highest decision-making powers rest with the Cooperative Meeting and the Supervisory Board elected by it and operational decisionmaking powers are exercised by the Executive Board elected by the Supervisory Board and being made up of management executives.
+Within the central cooperative, the highest decision-making powers rest with the Cooperative Meeting and the Supervisory Board elected by it and operational decision-making powers are exercised by the Executive Board elected by the Supervisory Board and being made up of management executives.
 The central cooperative's member banks own OP Cooperative.